Dmedina88/SSB/README.md

-## Android Kotlin MVVM + Flux
+## Android Kotlin MVVM + Redux

 yeoman generator to set up a flux MVVM(without databinding lib by default) type project for android with DI set up and debug draw

 ## How to run
 cd to generator-ssb